Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 Common side effects immediately after LASIK that last a few hours or days include:

-Here are some tips for protecting your eyesight after LASIK surgery:
+Here are nine tips for protecting your eyesight after LASIK surgery: